 If the class for which you registered does not fill, you will be asked to move to your second choice, if that is not possible, we will either credit you for another session or refund your tuition.

 We offer 2 make-up classes per session.
 Twinkle Together, LLC has an on-line Make-up Scheduler.
 Current session passwords will be provided to you.
 Once a make-up is scheduled, an email will be sent to you as well as the center director and the teacher of the class.
 If you are unable to attend your make-up, there is a “Cancellation” option using the Make-up Scheduler.
 Make-ups must be scheduled at least 24-hours prior to make-up class.
 Make-ups must be made during the session in which you miss; they are non-transferable to another session.
-For questions, speak with your center director or teacher.
+We do not offer refunds or credits if you don't use your make-ups during the session.

 Sometimes families need to switch classes because of schedule changes.
 We are happy to accommodate under these following guidelines: